AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/configure-integrations/configure-wf-and-frame.md

 >[!IMPORTANT]
 >
 >This feature is coming soon.
 For now, Frame.io accounts are added manually by the Workfront team.
-Contact your Adobe account representative.
+Contact your Adobe account representative for help.

 ## Configure a single Frame.io account with a Workfront group